Religious freedom restoration acts:

 the ability to discriminate on racial and other grounds.
 RLPA could

 elevate free exercise of religion to a higher level than civil rights

 laws, thus enabling discrimination on the base of race, sex, sexual

-orientation, marital status and whatever other basis that a religious
+orientation, gender identity, marital status and whatever other basis that a religious

 group wanted to discriminate.
 Representative.
 Nancy Pelosi (D-CA) commented: